augov/meme-compilation-bot/README.md

-# memecompilationbot
+# meme-compilation-bot
-A reddit scraper bot that finds posts and creates a compilation
+This project is reddit scraper bot that finds posts and creates a compilation.
+## A